okeeffed/developer-notes/README.md

 Note that some of these notes also cover old courses I have undertaken.
 If those notes are of use to you, please consider finding the original resource and contributing.

+## Published

+You can find these notes quickly thrown together using Docz here https://docs.dennisokeeffe.com/

 ## Note

 Some of the incredibly long markdown files having issues loading with Docz.
 Over time I will break those files down into smaller components as a fix.